Skip to main content

 An image from the static

-I’ve always felt that AI pushes all the hot buttons of a liberal arts education because it advances questions of what it means to be human, to know, to explain, and to communicate.
-This course would be framed as an interdisciplinary drawing on philosophy of mind, discourse and critical theory, media studies, politics, economics, aesthetics, and metaphysics by attending to both the "Artificial" and the "Intelligence."
+Generative AI animates the central questions of a liberal arts education because it destabilizes all the interesting definitions of what it means to be human, to know, to explain, and to communicate.
+This course idea is framed as an interdisciplinary intervention by drawing on philosophy of mind, critical theory, media studies, information studies, and data science to attend equally to the "Artificial" (the mechanism) and the "Intelligence" (the projection).

 Format: One semester (15 weeks) for Module 1; Module 2 is an optional extension